Stability Properties of Systems of Linear Stochastic Differential Equations with Random Coefficients

 as well as

 This provides sufficient and necessary conditions under which $\Ea_{t}(A^{\epsilon})$ is almost surely exponentially stable in terms of the existence of Lyapunov functions.

-Unfortunately, the design of Lyapunov functions for nonlinear stochastic diffusions $A^{\epsilon}$ in matrix spaces is a difficult task.
+Unfortunately, the design of Lyapunov functions for nonlinear stochastic diffusions in matrix spaces is a difficult task.
 Stability (in the mean) of linear random dynamical equations of the form (\ref{stochastic-OU-linear}) via Lyapunov methods was considered in early work by Bertram and Sarachik \cite{Bertram1959} and in \cite{kats60}.
 However, application of this method in the mean is also typically not practical \cite{Bertram1959,Kozin69}.

+For example, in view of the complexity of the stochastic Riccati equation in (\ref{ric-intro}), the Lyapunov technique discussed above doesn't apply to the random matrices $A^{\epsilon}_t$ in (\ref{KB-intro}).

 The aim of this work is to provide some quantitative stability properties under weaker conditions.
 Namely, we shall consider the following regularity conditions: \begin{hypothesis}[$H_1$] Suppose $H_0$ holds and,